 As regards risk diversification, the maximum risk concentration permissible for systemic banks is 25 per cent (or, in the case of exposure to another systemic bank, 15 per cent) of the Common Equity Tier 1 capital (other than Common Equity Tier 1 capital constituting the progressive element) only.
 The CAO provides for specific rules for the treatment of systemically important banks' stakes in their subsidiaries.
 The same regime applies to SIBs and G-SIBs.
-This regime provides, inter alia, for an abolition of the full deduction of parent companies' positions held in subsidiaries from core equity capital and of the accompanying relief measures allowed for these two large banks and for replacement thereof, after a transition period, by a risk weighting of up to 250 per cent with respect to positions in Swiss-based subsidiaries and 400 per cent with respect to parent companies' stand-alone capital ratios, but not the consolidated ratios.
+This regime provides, inter alia, for an abolition of the full deduction of parent companies' positions held in subsidiaries from core equity capital and of the accompanying relief measures allowed for these two large banks and for replacement thereof, after a transition period, by a risk weighting of up to 250 per cent with respect to positions in Swiss-based subsidiaries and 400 per cent with respect to positions in foreign subsidiaries of these two large banks.
+These requirements relate to parent companies' stand-alone capital ratios, but not the consolidated ratios.